alphagov/govuk-developer-docs/source/manual/get-started.html.md

 ## Before you start

-> You must update your Slack profile to include details of:
-> - your role
-> - which team you're in
-> - your GitHub handle
-> - why you need access
->
-> This is to help people ascertain if you should have access.
-Your Tech Lead should also be helping to make requests to other teams for you.

 You should determine who your tech lead is in your team, as there are a number of steps that require their involvement.

 If you are on a team that does not have a tech lead, or you are the tech lead, please contact the Lead Developer in your area or email [GOV.UK senior tech](mailto:govuk-senior-tech-members@digital.cabinet-office.gov.uk) with details on who you are and what team you've joined, so that they can help.